hksx1987/JKSET/README.md

   -The subclass of Deck.
 It generates 81 SET cards for SET game.

-JKSETJudge

-  -Additional class for giving user nice description feedback about miss-match details.(Using delegate callback)

 JKSETTrainer

   -Additional class for helping user practice the game.